-It gets better for those living in the US though.
-Ford has also announced an ST version of the Edge, and the specs suggest it’ll bother many hot hatches.
+It's more interesting for those living in the US.
+Ford has also announced an ST version of the Edge, and the specs suggest it’ll bother some hot hatches.
 The Ford Edge ST is the first SUV to be tuned by Ford Performance, using an Ecoboost 2.7-litre V6 engine with twin turbos to deliver 330bhp.

-Ford says the car will feature a new Sport mode with sharper throttle response and shifting behaviour, so it’ll be more likely to sit by the redline.
-What’s more, the exhaust note will be better, and paddle shifters will add to the drama.
+Ford says the car will feature a new Sport mode with sharper throttle response and shifting behaviour, plus a tuneful exhaust note.

 New styling will set the ST aside from the standard updated Edge, with a wider mesh and side skirts ideally conveying a more powerful stance to the ST.

 Ford will also fit unique 21-inch wheels to the Edge ST, to make sure it’s not mistaken for the standard model.
 The only issue?
 It’s only coming to the US market.

 In Europe, we’re still going to get the updated styling, fresh grille, new in-car technology and semi-autonomous driving assists – but there’s no change to the all-diesel range we’ve already got.
 Which is disappointing.